 Christian Catacombs in Rome

 Although there are over fifty catacombs around the city of Rome, only a handful are open to the public.
-Those that are open have their own websites, and almost all hold regular guided tours.
-Scroll down this page for the official websites of these sites.
-Click here for an interactive map of the catacombs in fourth-century Rome.
+Those that are open have their own websites, though they all adhere to Vatican regulations on group size, guest behavior, and tour prices.
+Scroll down this page for the official websites of the open catacomb sites.

-The Superintendent of Christian Catacombs for the Vatican is Prof. Fabrizio Bisconti (email@example.com).
+The Superintendence of Christian Catacombs for the Vatican can be contacted at: email@example.com.
 Click here for a list of all officers, members, and inspectors of the Pontificia Commissione di Archeologia Sacra (PCAS).
-Cardinal Gianfranco Ravasi jointly presides over the PCAS and Pontifical Council for Culture.

 Vatican Index of Catacombs and Funerary Basilicas and access to catacombs closed to the public (including the Via Latina/via Dino Compagni Catacombs, Hypogeum of the Aurelii, etc.).